daboe01/Cellfinder/README.md

 Cellfinder
 ========

 Cellfinder is a comprehensive framework for image storage, filtering and feature extraction.
 Cellfinder unifies the power of R (i.e. EBImage), ImageMagick, Postgres, Perl and command line tools into a graphical block oriented programming language.
-Cellfinder has a builtin image and feature basis as well as building blocks for powerful custom GUIs.
-Cellfinder has e.g. been used for cell counting applications in laboratory experiments, image planimetry, flicker comparison and video stabilisation.
+Cellfinder has a builtin image and feature databasis.
+Cellfinder also comes with building blocks for powerful GUIs.
+Cellfinder has already been used to buid cell counting applications in the laboratory setting, clinical image planimetry, clinical flicker comparisons and video stabilisation.

-Features include:
+Features in detail:
+ * Desktop-quality UI (e.g. keyboard navigation, unlimited undo / redo)
  * 100% browser based
- * Desktop-quality UI (e.g. keyboard navigation, unlimited undo / redo)
  * Image repository
- * Feature extraction
- * Feature database/editor
+ * Stack support
- * Feature aggregation
+ * Feature editor
  * Batch processing
- * Stack support
  * Image registration
  * RESTful API (incl.
 WebSocket)